idrc-Battlecode-2021/Battlecode2022/src/bot5_MC/Desc.md

-# ocase

-slcPitttrroiygretn igarttTeeeagre s
+# ocasiybfrtiygn oataktc tt r eoee

-When miners find a de 41: minorLocation (Where enemy is)  (Not Used Currently)
+slcPitttrroiygoapssibla e mvsowolt retn igarttTeeeagre s When miners find a de 41: minorLocation (Where enemy is)  (Not Used Currently)
 - 42: enemy seen
 - 43: Archon Locations